amymlafountain/Generating-RNAseq-count-data-for-Mimulus/README.md

 #### Step 2: Trim reads using Trimmomatic

 These are paired end reads, so it's critical to trim them together or else you may end up with an uneven number of reads and the alignment will fail.

-Note--we will probably want to submit both the raw and processed reads to a repository.

 #### Step 3: Quality check of trimmed reads using FastQC
-  This shows that trimming successfully got rid of most adapters.
+Here we are checking that trimming successfully got rid of most adapters.
 I only checked the reads that were marked as properly paired.

 #### Step 4: Alignment and counts
 From this point on, multiple different pipelines can be followed.

 ### Analysis pipelines
+#### Pipeline 1.
+Hisat2/HTseq
-##### Pipeline 1.
-Hisat2/HTseq: This folder contains the scripts for sorting, compression and indexing of bam files from Hisat2, with simple counting by htseq.
+This folder contains the scripts for sorting, compression and indexing of bam files from Hisat2, with simple counting by htseq.
+I have also included the protocol for generating TPM values.

-##### Pipeline 2.
+#### Pipeline 2.
 Salmon/tximport
+This folder contains the script for running Salmon to rapidly estimate transcript abundance.